buddyup/dev-setup/README.md

 ## Background:

 This setup script is a stripped down version of this repo: https://github.com/donnemartin/dev-setup

 Lots of details and screenshots there if you're curious, but you shouldn't need them.

+Broadly, we use docker, and [docker-os-x](https://github.com/brikis98/docker-osx-dev) for file-syncing goodness.